Featured

 SBOMS and the Modern Enterprise Software Supply Chain

-Jason Clark, Independent Security Researcher & Mike McGuire, Senior Software Solutions Manager, Synopsys
+Jason Clark, Independent Security Researcher & Mike McGuire, Senior Software Solutions Manager, Black Duck

 The Log4j debacle highlighted just how difficult it is for security teams to find vulnerable software, and the recent executive order around a software bill of materials is highlighting the importance of knowing what software the organization is using.
 How can a software bill of materials help security teams with detection and response?
 In this webinar, experts discuss how organizations can use the software bill of materials as part of their enterprise security strategy.
 Learn how to implement a software bill of materials, identify controls and processes that need to be implemented alongside it, and understand potential challenges to be aware of.
 Organizations rarely have a clear picture of what software is running in their organization, but it doesn't have to be that way.